ksemaj/Peony/README.md

 - Privacy-first (all AI on-device using NaturalLanguage)
 - Beautiful, intentional design
-- Meaningful gamification (not addictive)
+- Meaningful "gamification"
 - Mindfulness-focused
-- Clean, maintainable code
+- Clean, maintainable code due to Refactor

 ### README Guidelines
 - Only include information that accurately represents the current project